Use Portkey with AWS’s Strands Agents to take your AI Agents to production

 Anthropic (Claude 3.5 Sonnet, Claude 3 Opus, etc.)

 Solution: Verify your Portkey API key and provider setup: Verify your Portkey API key and provider setup.
-Test your Portkey API key directly and check for common issues such as wrong API key format, misconfigured provider virtual keys, and missing config attachments.
+Test your Portkey API key directly and check for common issues such as wrong API key format, misconfigured provider, and missing config attachments.

 # Test your Portkey API key directlyfrom portkey_ai import Portkeyportkey = Portkey(api_key="YOUR_PORTKEY_API_KEY")response = portkey.chat.completions.create( messages=[{"role": "user", "content": "test"}], model="gpt-4o")print(response)